-Cadj=pollutant concentration adjusted to 7 percent oxygen;
+C{adj} = pollutant concentration adjusted to 7 percent oxygen;

-C{meas}=pollutant concentration measured on a dry basis (20.9-7)=20.9 percent oxygen-7 percent oxygen (defined oxygen correction basis);
+C{meas} = pollutant concentration measured on a dry basis (20.9-7) = 20.9 percent oxygen-7 percent oxygen (defined oxygen correction basis);

-20.9=oxygen concentration in air, percent; and
+20.9 = oxygen concentration in air, percent; and

-%O2=oxygen concentration measured on a dry basis, percent.
+$%O_2$ = oxygen concentration measured on a dry basis, percent.

-(6) EPA Reference Method 5 or 29 of appendix A of this part shall be used to measure the particulate matter emissions.
+(6) EPA Reference Method 5 of appendix A-3 or Method 26A or Method 29 of appendix A-8 of this part shall be used to measure the particulate matter emissions.
+As an alternative, PM CEMS may be used as specified in paragraph (c)(5) of this section.

-(7) EPA Reference Method 9 of appendix A of this part shall be used to measure stack opacity.
+(7) EPA Reference Method 7 or 7E of appendix A-4 of this part shall be used to measure NO_x emissions.

-(8) EPA Reference Method 10 or 10B of appendix A of this part shall be used to measure the CO emissions.
+(8) EPA Reference Method 6 or 6C of appendix A-4 of this part shall be used to measure SO_2 emissions.